jovotech/jovo-framework/docs/02_building-a-voice-app/input.md

 };
 ```

-The parameter names need to be the same as the slot/entity names on the respective developer consoles at Amazon and API.AI.
-For some built-in entities at API.AI that use hyphens, the parameters should be in camelCase (for example, `given-name` can be accessed with a `givenName` parameter).
+The parameter names need to be the same as the slot/entity names on the respective developer consoles at Amazon and Dialogflow.
+For some built-in entities at Dialogflow that use hyphens, the parameters should be in camelCase (for example, `given-name` can be accessed with a `givenName` parameter).

 ### getInput | getInputs